alterj07/EchoPro/DEPLOYMENT.md

    ```

 ### **Step 4: Get Your Backend URL**
-1. Railway will give you a URL like: `https://your-app-name.railway.app`
+1. Render will give you a URL like: `https://your-app-name.onrender.com`
-2. Your API base URL will be: `https://your-app-name.railway.app/api`
+2. Your API base URL will be: `https://your-app-name.onrender.com/api`

 ---